DownArrows/dab/README.md

 # Administrator manual

-DAB has only been compiled and used on GNU/Linux so far.
+DAB has only been compiled and used on GNU/Linux so far, support for other platforms is unknown.

-It should theoretically work on other platforms.
+Versioning follows [semver](https://semver.org/) and applies to everything documented in the end user and administrator manuals.

 The configuration is organized around three main components — discord, reddit, the web server — that can be activated independently.
 You can only launch the web server on an already populated database, or only scan reddit and don't connect to discord.
 See the section on the available configuration options to see what is necessary to enable each component.

-Versioning follows [semver](https://semver.org/) and applies to everything documented in the end user and administrator manuals.
+The web interface can be secured by [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security), so that end users can view it through HTTPS.
+It can be enabled in two ways:

+ - set in the configuration file `web.tls.cert`, which must combine the certificate and any intermediary one, and set `web.tls.key`, which must be the corresponding private key
+ - enable with `web.tls.acme` [ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment) to automatically
+   fetch [Let's Encrypt](https://en.wikipedia.org/wiki/Let%27s_Encrypt) certificates for a list of domain names you control

+With `tls.helper` it is possible to enable a secondary web server inside of DAB that will redirect HTTP requests to HTTPS, and provide to ACME a way independent of a working TLS configuration to create or renew certificates.

+DAB opens *two* database files:

+ - the *main* database, configured in `database.path`, contains most of the data
+ - the database of *secrets*, configured in `database.secrets_path`, which contains confidential data, like cached TLS certificates obtained with ACME

 ## Compiling